AlexDralur/hangman-game-python/README.md

 ​
 ## **Future-Enhancements**
 ​
-* Color can be added to the game to provide a better user experience.
+* Color could be added to the game to enhance the user experience.
+* Store the game on a server so the game could be played online without a necessity of a terminal.
 ​
 ## **Testing Phase**
 ​